FIFO, LIFO, or HIFO - which accounting method is the best for cryptocurrency?

 HIFO can be used as a “tax minimization” method as it will lead to the lowest capital gains and the largest capital losses.
 Keep in mind, net capital losses can be used to offset other income up to $3,000 dollars (the remaining will be carried forward to future tax years).

-Still, FIFO is used by most investors since it is considered the most conservative accounting method.
-HIFO and LIFO should only be used if you’ve kept detailed records of your crypto transactions.
+FIFO is used by most investors since it is considered the most conservative accounting method.
+While methods like HIFO and LIFO can reduce your tax bill, they should only be used if you’ve kept detailed records of your crypto transactions.

 If you’re looking to track your cryptocurrency trades across multiple wallets and exchanges, get started with CoinLedger.
-More than 250,000 investors use the platform to record their complete crypto trading history and report taxes.
+More than 300,000 investors use the platform to generate a comprehensive tax report in minutes.

 Can I switch my accounting method?